How to Create Drop Shipments in Microsoft Dynamics NAV 2016

 On the requisition worksheet line, in the Action Message field, NAV defaults to New.
-Specify an action to take to rebalance the current demand-supply situation.
+This specifies an action to take to rebalance the current demand-supply situation.
 The value in the field may change after you have calculated a plan and when you edit the quantity or date fields on the planning line.
-The following action messages exist.
+The following action messages exist:

 - New – Create a new order